-Hospitals can be daunting, clinical environments and the upgraded Greenspace will provide an escape from the pressures of medical treatment and appointments.
+Hospitals can be daunting, clinical environments and Waalbiirniny Waabiny Boodja will provide an escape from the pressures of medical treatment and appointments.
 Patients, their siblings and families will have a space to be together away from the hospital setting whilst remaining close to the care they require.

-The upgraded area will be a natural extension of the award-winning Kids’ Bridge connecting Perth Children’s Hospital to the abundant nature of Kings Park.
+The upgraded area is a natural extension of the award-winning Kids’ Bridge connecting Perth Children’s Hospital to the abundant nature of Kings Park.
 There is strong evidence that nature is a powerful healer in children and adults alike, with exposure improving wellbeing and assisting in recovery rates.

-Drawing inspiration from the traditional owners, the Greenspace will be split into four zones appreciative of Noongar culture and the local habitat, including:
+Drawing inspiration from the Traditional Owners, Waalbiirniny Waabiny Boodja is split into four zones appreciative of Noongar culture and the local habitat, including:

-Rest and relaxation space for patients, visitors and staff.
+- Rest and relaxation space for patients, families, visitors and staff.

 Proudly funded by